fl4p/fugu-mppt-firmware/README.md

 ## Configuration

-IO pins, I2C and sensor config is stored in `.conf` files on the `littlefs` partition.
+IO pins mapping, I2C and sensor config is stored in `.conf` files on the `littlefs` partition.
 This enables easy OTA updates of the firmware across various hardware configurations.
 And you can easily alter the configuration by flashing a new `littlefs` image or by editing the files over FTP.